6 Tips on How to Prevent a Ransomware Attack

-Embracing proactive cybersecurity measures is vital, given the alarming frequency of cyberattacks that occur daily.
+Embracing proactive cybersecurity measures is vital, given the alarming frequency of daily cyberattacks.
 By diligently educating all members of your organization about the perils of social engineering scams, phishing attacks, and similar threats, you can effectively mitigate the risks of cyberattacks and safeguard your network.
-Investing in advanced technologies that minimize data loss, remaining vigilant against potential risks posed by vendors and third parties, and regularly assessing vulnerabilities related to knowledge exposure and credential leakage is advisable.
+Investing in advanced technologies that minimize data loss, remaining vigilant against potential risks posed by vendors and third parties, and regularly assessing knowledge exposure and credential leakage vulnerabilities is advisable.

 By incorporating these practices into a comprehensive cybersecurity risk assessment strategy, you enhance security and optimize cost efficiency.
 Following these guidelines alone can significantly reduce the likelihood of falling victim to cybercrime.

-Cigniti’s unique Application Security Testing Services not only help you in weeding out risks from your application but also ensure that your applications meet regulatory and compliance requirements.
+Cigniti’s unique Application Security Testing Services help you weed out risks from your application and ensure that your applications meet regulatory and compliance requirements.
 Leading businesses in North America rely on our penetration testing services to make their applications threat-proof.
-We have worked with leading large and small businesses and helped them build safe and secure software for their users.
+We have worked with leading large and small companies and helped them build safe and secure software for their users.

 Cigniti’s team validates whether your cloud deployment is secure and gives you actionable remediation information when it’s not complying with the standards.
 The team conducts proactive, real-world security tests using the same techniques employed by attackers seeking to breach your cloud-based systems and applications.